garrandall/popular-music-data/tracks/it-s-five-o-clock-somewhere-alan-jackson-jimmy-buffett.md

 At a moment like this, I can't help but wonder
 What would Jimmy Buffett do?
 Funny you should ask Alan I'd say
-"Pour me somethin' tall an' strong
+"Pour me somethin' tall and strong
 Make it a "Hurricane" before I go insane
 It's only half-past twelve but I don't care"
-Pour me somethin' tall an' strong
+Pour me somethin' tall and strong
 Make it a "Hurricane" before I go insane
 It's only half-past twelve but I don't care
 He don't care